thecodejack/flot/API.md

     ```js
     [
-        { x: true, number: true, required: true },
+        { x: true, number: true, required: true, autoscale: true },
-        { y: true, number: true, required: true }
+        { y: true, number: true, required: true, autoscale: true }
     ]
     ```

+    The "x" & "y" properties indicate which axis the value is plotted on, for scaling purposes.

+    The "number" property indicates that it expects a numeric value; if the value is null or cannot be converted to a number, it is treated as though no value were provided at all.

-    The first object means that for the first coordinate it should be taken into account when scaling the x axis, that it must be a number, and that it is required - so if it is null or cannot be converted to a number, the whole point will be zeroed out with nulls.
+    The "required" property indicates that a value must be present; if the value missing, the whole point will be zeroed out with nulls.

+    The "autoscale" property indicates whether to consider the value when searching for a minimum and maximum for the value's axis.
+This is especially useful for plugin authors who may want to insert extra points for drawing purposes, but not have them affect the scale.

     Beyond these you can also specify "defaultValue", a value to use if the coordinate is null.
-This is for instance handy for bars where one can omit the third coordinate (the bottom of the bar) which then defaults to 0.
+This is for instance handy for bars where one can omit the third coordinate (the bottom of the bar) which then defaults to zero.

  - processDatapoints  [phase 3]